oracle-livelabs/developer/sqlcl-mcp-server-intro/6-build-a-html-dashboard.md

 ## Task 2: Creating the dashboard files

-1. Over the course of this scenario, the agent will create a new project folder, and begin scaffolding the `HTML` and `JavaScript` components.
+1. Over the course of this scenario, the agent will create a new project folder, and begin scaffolding `HTML` and `JavaScript` components.
 Pay close attention, and guide the agent should it deviate from this plan.

     <!-- ![6-agent-creates-a-new-directory](./images/lab-6/6-agent-creates-a-new-directory.png " ") -->